EBook content!

 - Being able to easily discover a product, service, or some information?

-- Being able to physically enter/exit or move around within a building?
+- Being able to physically enter/exit or move around within a building, such as if there are ramps or working elevators?

 - Being able to afford the cost of services, entrance (like an event ticket), hardware, membership, school, or another economic factor?